davidrhoden/davidrhoden-basic-netlify/pages/rock.md

 ![Dark Marbles: David Rhoden, Mike Hueston, Dave DiBiasio, Yod Crewsy, NYC](/static/img/rock/dark-marbles-at-spiral-02-feb-12-1998.jpg)

 This was a pretty fun band that changed drummers all the time.
 We had a mix of originals (by Yod) and garagey covers.
 I was still very green as a player, so some of the guitar parts were too hard for me.
 Yod has written [a good history of the Dark Marbles](http://yodcrewsy.com/wordpress1/history/) many line-ups.

+I think I played five shows with this band.
+The first one, according to my day planner, was February 12, 1998.

 Pictured: David Rhoden, Mike Hueston, Dave DiBiasio, Yod Crewsy